 His invitation for Jews to settle in Glückstadt was only valid for Sephardic Jews, who were generally well-established merchants with a broad network of Jewish families in several countries.
+The officiel letter of invitation for Sephardic Jews to settle in Glückstadt, is dated 25th of November 1622, and has become the officiel start date for Jewish settlement in Denmark.
 In the 1620s and 1630s, thirty Sephardic families from Amsterdam, France, Hamburg and Sale in North Africa became part of the Jewish community in Glückstadt.

 The Sephardic Jews were under the direct protection of the King, and many of them worked at or with the royal court.
 But in the long run, possibilities in Denmark could not satisfy the ambitions of Sephardic Jews, who in time involved themselves elsewhere.